alyab16/Enterprise-Agents-Solutions-Case-Study/README.md

   ├── Currency Tool (1)      → Historical/live exchange rates (Frankfurter API)
   ├── Provisioning (1)       → SaaS tenant creation
-  ├── CS Monitoring (5)      → Progress tracking, risk detection, reminders, escalation, task updates ├── Portfolio Tools (3)    → Portfolio overview, aggregated alerts, batch reminders └── Notification Tools (6) → Slack, Email, Welcome
+  ├── CS Monitoring (5)      → Progress tracking, risk detection, reminders, escalation, task updates ├── Sentiment Tools (2)    → Customer sentiment scoring, interaction logging ├── Portfolio Tools (3)    → Portfolio overview, aggregated alerts, batch reminders └── Notification Tools (6) → Slack, Email, Welcome

-CS Assistant Agent (Pydantic AI — free-form text, shares all 24 tools) └── Interactive chat for CS team to query status, identify risks, manage portfolio, and take batch actions
+CS Assistant Agent (Pydantic AI — free-form text, shares all 26 tools) └── Interactive chat for CS team to query status, identify risks, manage portfolio, and take batch actions
 ```

 The agent decides **what to call, in what order, and how many times** based on tool results.
 Adding a new capability means registering a new `@agent.tool` — zero changes to orchestration logic.
+Sentiment analysis acts as a **predictive signal** — negative sentiment can flag an account as at-risk before task-level metrics show problems.

 Each tool is also defined as a **FastMCP server** in `app/mcp/`, ready for extraction to standalone MCP services.